GursheeshSingh/creditcard_slider/README.md

 ## Repeat cards
 **NOTE:** Added in 1.0.1

-You can also repeat cards in down or both sides
+You can also repeat cards in down or both direction (up and down)

 ### Repeat in down direction only